saelthorn/regex-nfa/READme.md

 - Generates a visual representation of the NFA as a transition diagram.

 ## Algorithm
-The program uses the Thompson Construction Algorithm to build the NFA.
-This algorithm ensures that the resulting NFA can be easily constructed from a regular expression by recursively breaking it into smaller components and combining them into a larger automaton.
+For building the NFA the program uses the Thompson Construction Algorithm.
+This algorithm guarantees a simple construction from the regular expression of the resulting NFA, by recursively splitting the regular expression into smaller pieces and combing them in a single automaton containing all of them.
 Key steps of the algorithm include:

 - Base Case: For a single character, create an NFA with two states and a transition labeled with the character.
 - Alternation (|): Create a new start state and accept state, with epsilon transitions to the start states of the two sub-NFAs.